commonhaus/commonhaus.github.io/site/about/index.md

 - about
 ---

-The Commonhaus Foundation champions the growth and stability of open-source projects.
-We foster a space where developers, contributors, and users collaborate and support each other, ensuring the sustainable development of open-source libraries and frameworks.
+The Commonhaus Foundation champions the growth and stability of open-source projects by fostering a community where developers, contributors, and users support each other.
+Together, we ensure the sustainable development of essential open-source libraries and frameworks.

 ## Our guiding principles